SamrudhNR/nextjs-fullstack-auth/README.md

-# A detailed course to undestand nextjs
+# A detailed  undestanding of  nextjs

-This long video was designed to give you an indepth understanding about latest nextjs and how it works.

 ## Tech Stack
 - Nextjs